RiceMiceA/ECE_445/Notebook/Griffin/README.md

 Record: First time testing again have no power.
 This time I probe 3.3V and have an obvious short.
 Resistance is super low (like sub 1 ohm at places).
 Off initial visual inspection I guess the issue may be one or both of the LEDs, so I remove both, but this does not fix the issue.
 Then, using the micrometer, I identify the probe to be a short between pins on the HX711.
 I remove this and it fixes the short.

 After flashing the motor code, the motors will not run.
 Probing the motor controllers, I find that all of them have a short between all of the four input lines.
 This makes sense, as in the design, all 3 drivers share the same input lines, and the motor that is controlled is only toggled by each motor drivers sleep mode (awakening one motor driver at a time).
 By visual inspection (and by probing which has the lowest resistance), I was able to identify the middle motor driver as the cause of the short.
 After removing, other two motors are able to be controlled.
 Leave it at this for now.

+April 20th

+Objective: Put parts back on that I removed
+Results: Soldered back on missing parts, did not check if they worked.

+April 21st: Validate soldering
+Results: All motors worked fine.
+Load Cell was weird to get working, as wires were hard to get good contact with, but got it going eventually.

+April 24th

+Objective: Figure out IR Sensors
+Results: Unable to be communicated with.
+After some probing, find there are many shorts with the hidden pins of the IR sensor module.
+Abandon ship and order presoldered bare IR sensor.

+April 27th

+Objective: Get new IR sensors working
+Results: After solder wires onto one of the modules, we get good readings in free space.
+That is, when testing it pointed at near objects such as the table, the readings given are pretty realistic.
+However, once put inside housing, readings are nonsense.
+Getting readings that increase in distacnce as spice level gets higher, vastly different readings for each of the 3 spice containers, and drifting calibration.
+Abandon for demo.

+April 28th

+Objective: Fix IR Sensor for final 10
+Results: Identify IR Sensor issue is that IR cone is interacting with walls of containers before it interacts with spice.
+This was giving the nonsense readings.
+3D print new spice containers that are larger than the cone width at bottom using

+cone diameter ≈ 2 × distance × tan(25° / 2)
+=2 x 100mm * tan(12.5) = 44mm

+So I made the container have 50mm square sides.
+This would ensure the IR sensor would only read the spice level.
+These printed over night.